 Bendy Toys was the first company to market toys based on Gonzo, and Swedish Chef.
 In this case large size dolls were made but it is not known if they were released in 1977 or 1978.
 The more popular Fisher-Price "The Great Gonzo" doll was not marketed until 1981, so it was not the first doll of Gonzo, though it was the first plush doll.
 Both the Muppet Wiki and Muppet Central websites mistakenly state that the "Croonchy Stars" cereal Swedish Chef doll from 1988 was the first doll to be marketed for that character, however the first doll was made ten years earlier by Bendy Toys in 1977 or 1978.
 Plush toys of Gonzo and the Swedish Chef have since been produced by several companies.
 Schleich made the first PVC figures of these characters in 1979.
 Each of these characters also had their own separate sticker on a sheet of The Muppet Show character stickers produced by Hallmark in 1981.

 The Dakin company produced the first Gonzo toy puppet in the late 1980s to be sold at Muppet Stuff stores.
-To my knowledge the first finger puppet of Gonzo was offered by Carl Jr's restaurants in 1992 and came with a small plastic car for the puppet to sit in.
+The first TWO finger puppets of Gonzo were both offered in 1993.
+One was sold by Carl Jr's restaurants and came with a small plastic car for the puppet to sit in.
+The other was sold by Hardee's restaurants and was based on the film A Muppet Christmas Carol.
+I don't know which one was marketed first, or if they were sold at the same time, but they are both from 1993.
 Fisher-Price made the first Gonzo action figure in 1978.
 Gonzo was also featured on the cover of a children's book, "Gonzo and the Giant Chicken", published by Random House in 1982.